 Alberta is home to many dark and light coated black bears.
 Because there is hair colour variation in both grizzly and black bear species, it is not possible to differentiate between grizzly and black bear hair samples in the field.
-As a result, the Southwest Alberta Grizzly Bear Monitoring Project (GBMP) (see previous section) has relied on genetic analysis to distinguish the two bear species.
-Preliminary data from the GBMP has shown that roughly 40% of hairs sampled from rub trees from 2011-2013 are black bear.
-Until 2014, once a hair sample was identified as black bear, it was set aside by the genetics lab and not analysed.
+Consequently, the Grizzly Bear Monitoring Project (GBMP) (see previous section) used genetic markers to differentiate between species and found that approximately 40% of the hair samples collected by the GBMP were from black bears.

-The most recent black bear population estimate for southwestern Alberta is over 20 years old.
+The black bear monitoring project provides an exciting opportunity for the first empirical black bear population estimate in southwestern Alberta.
+The previous population estimate for southwestern Alberta was based largely on expert opinion and is over 20 years old.
 In spite of a significant harvest rate and stable human population in southwestern Alberta, black bear complaints to Fish and Wildlife are increasing.
 From 1999-2013, black bear sightings have expanded eastward and have increased in frequency.
 Yet, landowners that have historically seen a lot of black bears are now seeing only grizzly bears.
-Use of existing hair samples is both a cost savings and a unique opportunity to look at grizzly-black bear interactions, along with allowing researchers to get an updated black bear population estimate for the region.
+Use of existing hair samples is both a cost savings and a unique opportunity to look at grizzly-black bear interactions, as well as provide the first data-driven black bear population estimate for southwestern Alberta.